ToucanToco/weaverbird/doc/known_limitations.md

 # Known limitations

-This doc section is to aimed to identify a non exhaustive list of limitations that we have in mind, and that we want to tackle in further developments.
+This doc section is here to identify a non exhaustive list of limitations that we have in mind, and that we want to tackle in further developments.

 ## Supported languages